Go to content

 • Electoral district

-The Electoral Funding Act and Electoral Funding Regulation regulate the political donations and electoral expenditure of parties, elected members, candidates, groups, third-party campaigners and associated entities.
+The Electoral Funding Act 2018 and the Electoral Funding Regulation 2018 regulate the political donations and electoral expenditure of parties, elected members, candidates, groups, third-party campaigners and associated entities.
 The Electoral Funding Act and the Electoral Funding Regulation deal with:

 • the registration of electoral participants for the election